 Can an Employer Withdraw a Job Offer if You Counter Offer?

 You’ve just landed a job offer —congratulations!
 But, what happens when the salary isn't quite what you expected, or the benefits aren’t all that great?
-This can be tricky territory, as no one wants to start off a new job with any negativity.
-Beyond that, many job applicants are concerned that they might jeopardize an offer if they issue a counter offer to an employer, who may just decide to withdraw the job offer.
+It can be tricky territory, as no one wants to start off a new job with any negativity.
+Beyond that, many job applicants are concerned that they might jeopardize an offer if they issue a counteroffer to an employer, who may just decide to withdraw the job offer.

 Does this sound like your situation?
 Take a deep breath and read on so you can increase your chances of submitting a successful counter offer.

 Employment at will is an important concept to understand and, in all states except Montana, individuals are "employed at-will" by legal statute.
 It means employers can discharge workers any time without any reason or explanation.
 Of course, that also means employees can quit at any time as well.